Porphyrytic/DataCleaning_Assignment/README.md

 ### Repository Contents:
 * README.md - Description of the project
 * CodeBook.txt - Description of the dataset created by run_analysis.R script
-* run_analysis.R - A script that merges, cleans and re-organizes the files from the UC HAR Dataset into a tidy summary dataset
+* run_analysis.R - A script that merges, cleans and re-organizes the files from the UCI HAR Dataset into a tidy summary dataset
 * Analysis.txt - The tidy output of run_analysis.R script.

 ### Data Source